pglen/comlin64/README.md

     drivers / items supported.
 ComLin64 Linux detects hardware by reading the system buses, and loading the drivers on the fly.
 Thanks to modern hardware, the identification / driver loading is fast.
-The system boots about the same speed as a regular hard drive boot.
+The system boots about faster or the same speed as a regular hard drive boot.
     ComLin64 works right out of the box without installation.

 Special added Utilities